 BILLY SUTER chats to Durban singer-actor ROWAN BARTLETT, star of KickstArt’s Winnie the Pooh and a string of Durban’s popular adult pantomimes, who is starring alongside Darren King and Bryan Hiles in a new supper show.
 It’s Tie a Knot In It (Vegas Baby!), a light-hearted salute to stars who played Las Vegas.
-It will be seen at the Hilton Arts Festival in September – but, before that, will be staged at the Rhumbelow Theatre branch at Tina’s Hotel, Beryldene Road, Kloof, at 8pm on Saturday, August 19, and 2pm and 6.30pm on Sunday, August 20.
-Tickets cost R150 each.
+Seen at the Hilton Arts Festival in September, it is now being staged at the Rhumbelow Theatre branch in Cunningham Road, Umbilo, at 8pm on Friday and Saturday, October 6 and 7, and 2pm and 6.30pm on Sunday, October 8, A. Tickets cost R150 each.
 To book, or for more information, phone Roland Stansell at 082 499 8636.

 HOW DOES “TIE A KNOT IN IT (VEGAS BABY!)”
 DIFFER FROM THE SHOW OF THE SAME TITLE THAT YOU THREE PREMIERED AT LAST YEAR’S HILTON ARTS FESTIVAL?